5jt/dyalog-cookbook/manuscript/08 Testing — the sound of breaking glass.md

 In our ideal world we would have a team of testers continually testing and retesting our latest build to see if it still does what it’s supposed to do.
 The testers would tell us if we broke anything.
 In the real world we have programs – tests – to do that.

 What should we write tests for?
 “Anything you think might break,” says Kent Beck[^beck], author of _Extreme Programming Explained_.
 We’ve already written code to allow for ways in which the file system might misbehave.
 We should write tests to discover if that code works.
 We’ll eventually discover conditions we haven’t foreseen and write fixes for them.
-Then those conditions too join the things we think might break, and get added to the test suite.
+Then those conditions too will join the things we think might break, and get added to the test suite.

 ## Why you want to write tests